Tech Tip #203: Deutz and Perkins Turbocharger Maintenance Made Easy

 Keeping the turbocharger and associated systems well maintained has a big impact on overall engine efficiency and will save you money.

-When installing a new turbo it is important to use one of our turbo installation kits.
-These usually include new studs or bolts and the correct gaskets.
 At the same time we suggest changing the engine oil.
-It is important to use quality oil, like Shell Rotella, and to change the lube oil regularly.
+It is important to use quality oil, like Shell Rotella™, and to change the lube oil regularly.
 If the engine oil and filters are not changed regularly the lubrication qualities of the oil will break down.
-The lube oil will “coke” if the turbo is not “warmed-down” prior to shutting off the engine.
+If the turbo is not allowed to “warm-down” properly prior to shutting off the engine, the lube oil in the turbo will breakdown and “coke” leaving carbonized deposits throughout the turbo.
 This can lead to turbocharger bearing failures and other engine issues requiring costly repairs.

-deutz turbo 2The air intake and exhaust systems are both important.
-A clogged air filter, as well as leaks in the intake or exhaust system, reduces air flow that can result in excess smoke, increased oil consumption, low power complaints and noisy turbocharger operation.
+Along with the engine lubrication system, the intake and exhaust systems also play an important role in turbocharger efficiency.
+If these systems are not maintained in peak operating order, they can lead to decreased turbocharger life. deutz turbo 2A clogged air filter, as well as leaks in the intake or exhaust system, reduces air flow that can result in excess smoke, increased oil consumption, low power and noisy turbocharger operation.
 We strongly recommend you install a pre-cleaner whenever possible.
-Both Turbo II and Centri make good pre-cleaners and good insurance.
+Both Turbo II™ and Centri™ make good pre-cleaners.
+These can be even more important for applications like screening plants, concrete saws and other applications working in dustier environments which can more quickly degrade a turbo, so we strongly encourage installing a pre-cleaner ahead of the air cleaner.

 For more information on how to properly install and maintain your new or remanufactured turbocharger check out Tech Tip #190: Turbocharger Installation Instructions on our website.